isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2022-04-05-post-Diversity in Gender, Ethnicities and Backgrounds at Top Levels of Civil Service.md

 <p>It is not always possible to achieve the same representations in all segments
 of our leadership system that mirror our society in all aspects.&nbsp;
-Neither is that necessarily our end goal.&nbsp; Instead, diversity of representation is but one of the many <u>input</u> indicators.
-Our desired and more important <u>outcome</u> indicator is the robust decision-making and effective and efficient execution of policies, programmes and public services, enriched by diverse perspectives and capabilities, and supported by our system of processes, structures, recruitment and deployments.</p>
+Neither is that necessarily our end goal.&nbsp; Instead, diversity of representation is but one of the many input indicators.
+Our desired and more important outcome indicator is the robust decision-making and effective and efficient execution of policies, programmes and public services, enriched by diverse perspectives and capabilities, and supported by our system of processes, structures, recruitment and deployments.</p>
 <p></p>
 </li>
 <li>